aryannavale01/aryannavale01/README.md

 # 💫 About Me
-Hi — I’m **Aryan Goraksha Navale**, a Computer Science student passionate about web development and programming.
+Hi — I’m **Aryan Goraksha Navale**, a B.Tech student passionate about web development and programming.
 I enjoy learning new technologies and building small projects to improve my problem-solving and development skills.

 ---